 Can I Save Money if I Book a Large Amount of Rooms?

 Feeling overwhelmed at the thought of having to call a dozens hotels around the globe to try and negoiate room block deals for your team?
-Have no fear, we have have the ultimate group hotel reservation shortcut for you.
-Submit a request through COCO (our super fun group bidding platform).
 Simply enter your dream budget, location and the number of rooms needed.
 Next, the hotels in the area will be notified and then will start bidding on your request.
 Finally, you will simply sit back, select your favorite hotels from the bunch and voilà, you are done.
 How easy is that?

 Booking in advance is the safest route as you never know when large events in the area may increase hotel prices on or around your event date.
-The good news is that COCO our fun group rate platform will alert you of any of these types of conventions.
+The good news is that our fun group rate platform will alert you of any of these types of conventions.
 However, the rule of thumb for reserving room blocks is typically 3-8 months ahead of your event.
 If you are just starting to plan your event, you can search for venues on The Venue Report to message them about their event spaces.
-Once you find your venue you can book your room blocks here too of course!
+Once you find your venue you can book your room blocks here too, of course!
 Who doesn't love a good one stop shop.
-Start Your Venue Search Now →
+Start your hotel search now →

 The more, the merrier in this case.
 This is YOUR company's trip, make it count!
-COCO is designed to handle customized requests so you can get tailored bids back (isn't that exciting?).
+Room block inquiry forms are designed to handle customized requests so you can get tailored bids back (isn't that exciting?).
 Simply put, the more information the hotels have from you, the more they can do for you.

 Before you think WTH (that's "what the heck," not "work from home"), listen up.
 Reasons you may not have heard back from any hotels with a bid include: 1.
 You didn't meet the minimum night stay (2 night minimums are very common) 2.
-The hotels in the area may be completely booked 3.
-You set your budget way too low.
+The hotels in the area may be completely booked.
+3. You set your budget way too low.
 Inside tip: The further out you book, the less likely it is you'll run into these problems.
-Start Your Venue Search Now →
+Start your hotel search now →

 Once you and the hotel both come to an angreement on the group room rate for your company, the final contract is sent straight to your inbox!
-The very last step is to simply follow the link in your e-mail to make sure you secure your negotiated group room rate on COCO.
+The very last step is to simply follow the link in your e-mail to make sure you secure your negotiated group room rate.
 Refresh your inbox and you're done (insert praise hands here).

-Our company is here for your company.
-Simply email the awesome COCO planner who has been assisting you and they will happily help you with your reservation changes.
+Simply email the awesome planner who has been assisting you and they will happily help you with your reservation changes.
 You may also contact the hotel directly and speak with the manager whom has been helping your company through the planning process.

 My Negotiated Room Rate Expired, What Should I Do?

-Last but certainly not least, Make sure you take into account the check-in time of the hotels you choose so it doesn’t conflict with the starting time of your team event.
+Last but certainly not least, make sure you take into account the check-in time of the hotels you choose so it doesn’t conflict with the starting time of your team event.
 After all, there's nothing worse than your team coming off of a long flight and having to get ready in the lobby bathroom or Uber parked outside of the company event.
-Pro Tip: Ask the hotels if they would allow earlier check-in for a certain amount of rooms–there's strength in numbers!
-Start Your Venue Search Now →
+Pro Tip: Ask the hotels if they would allow earlier check-in for a certain amount of rooms – there's strength in numbers!